 Dox on the Fox is a film festival primarily focusing on short documentaries.
-The festival will take place in the beautiful city of Batavia, IL March 23 rd – 25th.
+The festival will take place in the beautiful city of Batavia, IL March 13th & 14th.

 The festival will also have plenty of networking opportunities for filmmakers.
-Afterparties will be held each day in addition to filmmaker meet and greets.
+Additionally, the audience will have the chance to interact with the filmmarkers during the Q & A.

 Batavia was founded in 1833 and is the oldest city in Kane County.
 It is situated on the scenic Fox River.
 The city was an early producer of wagons that helped drive America’s expansion West.
 Additionally, Batavia was one of the largest producers of windmills in the 19th and early 20th century.
 Mary Todd Lincoln stayed at the Batavia Institute after the death of husband, Abraham Lincoln.
 Currently the city

 Currently, the city is home to a thriving art community, and eclectic restaurant and bar scene, with bike trails and walking paths for the nature enthusiast.
 Fermilab, a national laboratory dedicated to particle physics, is also located in Batavia.